mike14747/strat-ratings-guide/docs/instructions.md

 Now the whole file can get uploaded from the _Upload Multi-Team Hitter Data_ page.
 This process will truncate the current _multi_team_hitters_ table in the database and replace it with the new file's data.

-You'll have to merge the multi-team hitter results into the main results manually... getting rid of the main files _TOT_ hitters and adding the hitter results from the _View Multi-Team Hitter Analysis_ page.

 ---

 ## Multi-team pitchers